 With a variety of handy tools and great services available, it’s never been easier to travel around by public transport.
 New technology means you don’t have to wait around at bus stops, many buses and trains now have WiFi on board, cashless ticket options and more!

 There are a number of bus services available from the new homes at Kingsbury Meadows to and from locations including Wakefield, Leeds, Bradford and more.
-The closest stops can be found on Leeds Road, with further stops on Bradford Road just a short walk along Red Hall Lane.
+Depending on which service you want to catch, the closest stops can be found on either Leeds Road or Bradford Road just a short walk along Red Hall Lane.